dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

     ```yaml
     FilesAndFolders:
         Items:
-        - DestinationPath: C:\GpoBackup
+          - DestinationPath: C:\Test
-          SourcePath: \\DSCDC01\SYSVOL\contoso.com\Policies
             Type: Directory
     ```

-    In this case, the composite resource 'FilesAndFolders' accepts a (very generic) parameter called 'Items'.
+    In this case, the configuration (composite resource) 'FilesAndFolders' accepts a (very generic) parameter called 'Items'.
 The 'Items' parameter is simply a hashtable expecting the same settings that the [File resource](https://docs.microsoft.com/en-us/powershell/scripting/dsc/reference/resources/windows/fileResource?view=powershell-7.1) would use as well.
+The configuration is documented and you can find some examples how to use it in [DSC Resource 'FilesAndFolders'](https://github.com/raandree/DscConfig.Demo/blob/main/doc/FilesAndFolders.adoc).

     The location of a node is even more generic than the role and can be used to describe location-specific items like network topology and other settings.
 Same applies to the environment.

-14. Now it's time to focus more on the artifacts.
-The build process created four types of artifacts: MOF files, Meta.MOF files, Compressed modules and RSoP YAML files.
+1. Now it's time to focus more on the artifacts.
+The build process created four types of artifacts:
+       - MOF files
+       - Meta.MOF files
+       - Compressed modules
+       - RSoP YAML files with and without source level information

     Among these, the RSoP (Resultant Set of Policy) will be very helpful as these files will show you what configuration items exactly will be applied to your nodes and the parameters given to them.
-The concept of RSoP is very similar to Windows Group Policies and how to [use Resultant Set of Policy to Manage Group Policy](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn789183(v=ws.11)).
+The concept of RSoP is very similar to Windows Group Policies and how to use [Resultant Set of Policy to Manage Group Policy](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn789183(v=ws.11)).

-    Examine the RSoP files now which are in the folder 'DSC\BuildOutput\RSoP'.
+    Examine the RSoP files now which are in the folder `output\RSOP` and `output\RsopWithSource`.

-15. Let's take the RSoP artifact for 'DSCFile01'.
+1. Let's take the RSoP artifact for 'DSCFile01'.
 If you compare the RSoP output of this node (DSC\BuildOutput\RSoP\DSCFile01.yml) to the node's config file (DSC\DscConfigData\AllNodes\Dev\DSCFile01.yml), you will notice that there are many more properties defined than in the original 'DSCFile01.yml'.
 Where did these come from?
 They are defined the node's role and location YAML files.

-    For understanding how Datum merges different layers, please refer to [Lookup Merging Behaviour](https://github.com/gaelcolas/Datum#lookup-merging-behaviour).
+    For understanding how Datum merges different layers, please refer to [Lookup Merging Behavior](https://github.com/gaelcolas/Datum#lookup-merging-behaviour).

-16. The usable artifacts are your MOF, meta.MOF files and compressed modules - these files will be part of your release pipeline.
+1. The usable artifacts are your MOF, Meta.MOF files and compressed modules - these files will be part of your release pipeline.

 ---